 3) Reconnect with your inner child

-An evening spent around the dinner table with friends or family playing board games or building an intricate puzzle is a great bonding experience and the type of slow pleasure we often overlook as adults.
-Put away the digital devices and take the time to really connect with others.
-Happy people have been proven to have more energy and this type of close, intimate bonding is a true happiness boost
+An evening spent with friends or family playing board games or building an intricate puzzle is a great bonding experience and the type of slow pleasure we often overlook as adults.
+Put away the digital devices and take time to really connect with others.
+Happy people tend to have more energy and this type of close, intimate bonding is a true happiness boost.

 4) Get some Vitamin D

-Vitamin D, sometimes called the “sunshine vitamin”, it’s produced in your skin in response to sunlight.
-Vitamin D helps boost your immune system, fights depression and even helps with weight loss.
-The lack of this key vitamin is closely tied to the prevalence of seasonal affective disorder (SAD) in people who live in places that have a serious shortage of sunlight during the winter.
-While Vitamin D occurs naturally some bards, it is very hard to get enough of it purely through diet.
-We suggest investing in some good Vitamin D supplements and taking them throughout autumn and winter.
+Vitamin D or “sunshine vitamin” is produced in your skin in response to sunlight.
+Vitamin D boosts your immune system, fights depression and even helps with weight loss.
+The lack of this key vitamin is closely tied to the prevalence of seasonal affective disorder (SAD) in people who live in places that have serious sunlight shortage in winter.
+You might invest in some good Vitamin D supplements or consult with your doctor about the best course of action.